Using UcmPsTools in your Automation

 Whilst each of UcmPsTools Cmdlets is designed to be helpful when run by itself, they are most potent when used together as part of your own automation or as tools to speed up the development of your own scripts for working with Teams.

 Getting UcmPsTools into your environment is simple.
-Head over to Quickstart for many options on getting UcmPsTools up and running.
+Head over to for many options on getting UcmPsTools up and running.

 Next, it's as simple as declaring a few variables and saving some credentials (optional) and your good to go.

-The first one is for logging, as almost every function in UcmPsTools uses the Write-UcmLog Cmdlet.
+The first one is for logging, as almost every function in UcmPsTools uses the Cmdlet.
 This function will put logs into the working folder unless the variable is specified.

 As this module frequently runs automated actions, it needs to be connected to the relevant Office 365 services to function.